google/deepconsensus/docs/yield_metrics.md

 1. Filter DeepConsensus output to predicted Q20.
 2. For each read, align it to the truth and calculate identity from that
     alignment: identity = # matches / (# matches + # mismatches + #
-    insertions + # deletions)
+    insertions + # deletions).
 3. Take all the reads that have identity >= 0.999 (this is Q30).
-4. Because longer reads are more useful than shorter reads, we count the total bases and not just the number of reads
+4. Because longer reads are more useful than shorter reads, we count the total bases and not just the number of reads.
 5. Next we repeat the above for the original CCS reads (run with default params = Q20 filtered) and subtract and divide them to get a percentage, e.g. 40% percent means that DeepConsensus increased yield of high quality